fedfedmedved/quanttop-thesis/chapter1_1 background and motivation.md

 ## Background and Motivation
 In the fields of neural networks, deep-learning and data science one often encounters data with very high dimensionality.
 To recognize patterns and clusters in this data a human perceivable representation is desired.
-However, due to the amount of dimensions it is often difficult to create a depiction in two or three dimensional space.
+However, due to the curse of dimensionality it is often difficult to visualize complex data.
+The vast amount of dimensions complicates a depiction in by humans observable two or three dimensional space.

 Dimensionality reduction algorithms can be used to solve this problem.
 They process complex high-dimensional data into simplified versions with a lower dimensional complexity.